Unemployment benefits | Our Services | KelaSkip to content

 • full-time studies

-• caring for a child under age 3
+• caring for a child under the age of 3

 • participation in employment promoting services.